Boxing Day (2021 film): Soundtrack

-Boxing Day has not yet officially released a soundtrack but the movie score features solo performances by Leigh-Anne Pinnock as Georgia.
-She covers Dionne Warwick's I Say a Little Prayer and For the Love of You by The Isley Brothers.
-She also performs an original song that she co-wrote called Woman.
+Boxing Day has not yet officially released a soundtrack, but the movie score features solo performances by Leigh-Anne Pinnock as Georgia.
+She covers Dionne Warwick's "I Say a Little Prayer" and "For the Love of You" by The Isley Brothers.
+She also performs an original song that she co-wrote called "Woman".

 Production

-Boxing Day was created by Aml Ameen, loosely based on his own family.
+Boxing Day was created by Aml Ameen in his directorial debut, loosely based on his own family.
 He co-wrote the script with Bruce Purnell.
-He originally planned to fund it himself to get it off the ground but he met agents at Idris Elba's wedding who sent his script out to BFI and Film4.
-In addition to being Ameen's Directorial Debut it is also Leigh-Anne Pinnock's acting Debut.
+He originally planned to fund it himself to get it off the ground, but he met agents at Idris Elba's wedding who sent his script out to BFI and Film4.
+It is also Leigh-Anne Pinnock's acting debut.
 She joined the cast after being recommended to Ameen by Purnell.
 Ameen had been looking for someone who could sing, but was not familiar with Leigh-Anne or Little Mix at the time.

 The film's production began in late summer of 2020.
 The movie was filmed on location in London for six weeks in November and December.
-They filmed during the Covid lockdown in locations like South Bank, Carnaby Street, and The Jazz Café.
+They filmed during the COVID-19 lockdown in locations like South Bank, Carnaby Street, and The Jazz Café.

 Release

-The trailer for Boxing Day dropped on October 6, 2021.
-It was debuted in theaters in the UK and Ireland on December 3, 2021, and was released in the US on Amazon Prime on December 17, 2021.
+The trailer for Boxing Day dropped on 6 October 2021.
+It was debuted in cinemas in the UK and Ireland on 3 December 2021, and was released in the US on Amazon Prime on 17 December 2021.

+It is the first British Christmas romantic comedy with an almost entirely Black cast.